jes/scamp-cpu/doc/UCODE.md

     MO II

 It would then load the next instruction.
-With the next instruction loaded, we'd then run that instruction's T0 and T1 microcode, which would repeat "PO AI" and "MO II", but now with P+, and carry on as normal.
+With the next instruction loaded, we'd then run that instruction's T0 and T1 microcode, which would repeat "PO AI" and "MO II", but now with P+, and carry on as normal, at the cost of 2 "wasted" cycles.

+In total we'd get 5 extra cycles to use for up to 2 long instructions: we lose 1 cycle on the "-1 II" step, gain 8 for the second opcode, and lose 2 more for getting back out of our instruction.

+Long instructions that we might want to implement include:

+ * xor x, ... - we could implement "xor x, y" in opcode 0 or 255, and the "ld x, ..." in the first 4 cycles at different opcodes, followed by "0 II" to get to the actual xor step?
+ * push r
+ * push i16
+ * tbsz but skips 2 words instead of just 1
+ * shl3 r

-But most likely it is better to just keep instructions small enough to fit into 6 T-states.
+Possibly it is better to just keep instructions small enough to fit into 6 T-states.

+But being able to implement "xor x, r" etc. would mean we could finally stop exposing the Y register.

 #### Conditional microjump